neuefische/wd-flipped-classroom-curriculum/sessions/js-objects-and-arrays/README.md

 ---

+## Session Guide

+Working with objects and arrays is fundamental for writing complex logic in JavaScript.
+Objects and arrays are commonly used when handling data fetched from an API, making them essential skills for any developer.

+> How can you efficiently organize, manipulate, and access complex data structures like arrays and objects in JavaScript?

 ### Arrays

-- Store multiple values in one variable
+- Arrays store multiple values in one variable.
-- Special Object
+- They are a special type of object in JavaScript.
-- Access not by key but by **index**
+- Access elements not by key but by **index**.

-### Declaring and reading from Arrays
+#### Declaring and Reading from Arrays

 - You can declare an array using array literals: